patchflow/aimbot/README.md

 - 🔄 Updates automatically when players join or leave
 - 👀 Elements hide when out of field of view (no clutter)

+### ⚡ Anti-Cheat Detection
+- 🔒 The cheat is **undetectable** by most anti-cheat systems.
+- ⚠️ In rare cases, it may be detected, but most games run without issues.

 ---

 ## 🚀 How to Use

 > 💉 Inject the script using your favorite Roblox executor:
-- ✅ JJSploit
+> - ✅ JJSploit
-- ✅ KRNL
+> - ✅ KRNL
-- ✅ Solara
+> - ✅ Solara
-- ✅ Xeno
+> - ✅ Xeno

 > 🕹️ Once injected, just press <kbd>E</kbd> to activate/deactivate the aimbot.
 > 🧿 ESP is always running automatically in the background.